AzureAD/passport-azure-ad/README.md

 // POST /auth/openid/return
 //   Use passport.authenticate() as route middleware to authenticate the
 //   request.
 If authentication fails, the user will be redirected back to the
-//   login page.
+//   home page.
 Otherwise, the primary route function function will be called,
-//   which, in this example, will redirect the user to the home page. app.post('/auth/openid/return', passport.authenticate('azuread-openidconnect', { failureRedirect: '/login' }), function(req, res) {
+//   which, in this example, will redirect the user to the home page. app.post('/auth/openid/return', passport.authenticate('azuread-openidconnect', { failureRedirect: '/' }),
+  function(req, res) {

     res.redirect('/');